Meet our Board

 Ulsaker has been associated with Mathews High School as an Automotive Technology teacher and continual rowing coach for a combined 40 years.
 Ulsaker founded the Mathews High School Crew program (1985), the 501c3 Mobjack Rowing Association (1992) and started the Gloucester High School crew (1999) .
 He is a Level 3 US Rowing certified coach and has guided his teams to numerous regional, state, national and international championship wins.

 In 1994, Ulsaker was one of the founding members of the Mathews Land Conservancy and served as the vice president for 25 years.
 The MLC was formed to give Mathews rowing programs a permanent home while saving and preserving Williams Wharf for public benefit and low impact waterfront access.

-In 2006, Tim retired from teaching at Mathews high school but has continued as head rowing coach.
+In 2006, Tim retired from teaching at Mathews high school but continued as head rowing coach.
+At this time, Ulsaker is an advisory coach for the team.
 He started Viking Automotive, an automotive service and repair business in Gloucester, Virginia, with his son, Oliver.
 Tim has lived for 38 years in Ware Neck, Virginia with his wife, Mimi.

 Tim is a graduate of Washington-Lee High School, 1971, Rappahannock Community College, 1978, and Virginia Tech, 1980.

 Muffelman is the Atlantic Sales Manager for Hudson Boat Works, USA Inc, a manufacturer and distributor of Olympic caliber rowing shells.